Particular/docs.particular.net/samples/pipeline/masstransit-messages/sample.md

 snippet: MassTransitEvent

-MassTransit will structure the message in RabbitMQ like this:
+MassTransit translates the message in RabbitMQ as follows:

 **Properties**